Why B2B companies need good landing pages

 A lead-capture form is the classic landing page call-to-action.
 Marketing software company Hubspot says, “Your goal should be to collect enough information through your form to enable you to both contact and qualify the lead.”
 Listing a big phone number and email address is never a bad idea either.

-Landing pages are about smart, targeted marketing.
+Landing pages are about smart, targeted marketing, and they are a huge part of your overall B2B website design.
 Though there’s a science to them, a lot of it is just common sense.
 Target your audience, give them the most relevant info and encourage them to get in touch.